cns-iu/cns-humanexus-2.0/Explosion Tests.md

 ---

-### Method B (BEST) - use Unity menu 'Humanexus/Manual Import (with selselective image ctedimage copy using external Python script)
+### Method B (BEST) - use Unity menu 'Humanexus/Manual Import (with selective image copy using external Python script)
 This requires a Python script (copy_files_by_selector.py).

 The script requires the following information: